eugenesvk/bypass-paywalls-chrome-clean/README.md

 For new sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).

 ### Android
-Add-on was removed by Mozilla from [add-on store (AMO)](https://addons.mozilla.org).\
+Add-on was removed by Mozilla from the [add-on store (AMO)](https://addons.mozilla.org).
-Current installations (by custom collection in Firefox Beta/Nightly or Firefox-fork) will stay active, but with no more updates.

-[Firefox Beta 122+](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta) and [Firefox Nightly 122+](https://play.google.com/store/apps/details?id=org.mozilla.fenix) can still install/sideload a xpi-file (automatic updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).
+With Firefox 122+ you can still install/sideload this add-on by [xpi-file of latest release](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi) (automatic add-on updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).

-Or use the Firefox-fork [Iceraven](https://github.com/fork-maintainers/iceraven-browser) v2.13.2+ (manual updates).\
+Or use the Firefox-fork [Iceraven](https://github.com/fork-maintainers/iceraven-browser) v2.13.2+ (manual add-on updates).\
 You can install/update Iceraven manually or use the app [FFUpdater](https://github.com/Tobi823/ffupdater)

-The experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can also install/sideload a xpi-file by url (Settings > Advanced settings > Sideload XPI).

-There is still an elaborate workaround for regular Firefox (or Beta/fork) though:
-* install an old version of Firefox (like v68.11.0 from [archive.mozilla.org](https://archive.mozilla.org/pub/mobile/releases/68.11.0/) or [apkmirror.com](https://www.apkmirror.com/apk/mozilla/firefox/firefox-68-11-0-release)); first you have to remove your current Firefox app.\
-Specifically for the add-on you can also use Firefox Beta or a Firefox-fork like [Fennec F-Droid](https://f-droid.org/packages/org.mozilla.fennec_fdroid) where you can [set a custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly) (for amo-listed add-ons); again first install an old version of [Firefox Beta v68.7](https://www.apkmirror.com/apk/mozilla/firefox-beta/firefox-beta-68-7-release) or [Fennec F-droid  v68.11.0](https://www.apkmirror.com/apk/mozilla/fennec-f-droid/fennec-f-droid-68-11-0-release)
-* download add-on's xpi-file (custom version has by default host permissions for all sites) from [releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases) and install/open in Firefox (from downloads)
-* now you can update Firefox to the latest version
-* add-on will stay active & automatically updates to the latest version

-Or install a [cloned amo-version](https://www.google.com/search?q=bypass+paywalls+clean+addons.mozilla.org+-lee) in Firefox for Android 120+.

 Or switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters) (much less supported sites).